sslover/node-express-api-boilerplate/readme.md

 Go to [Github](https://github.com/) and create a new repo by clicking "New Repo" in top right. **You only need to create a repo once per project**.
 You will keep pushing your latest code to this repo.

-This is the repo where your code will live at Github.

 Once you've created the repo, choose the option: "…or push an existing repository from the command line"

 Run the following in Terminal: